jorop/landscaping-docs/docs/troubleshooting.md

 - Set XYOffset in the LandscapingInfos Actor to 0/0/0.
 The LandscapingInfos Actor can be found in the Outliner.

+## Artifacts on complex spline deforming Landscape with Paint Layer

+When shapes are very complex, artifacts can appear; in that case it is better to import a spline mesh (just assign a cube as `Spline Segment Mesh`) and then in the generated splines hit the `Deform` button in the `Details` tab.
+If artifacts appear, it can be undone with `Ctrl+Z`.
+Adjust/delete splines which are twisted or obsolete and hit `Deform` again.
+The Spline Actor can be deleted after the process.
+See also: [Video](https://youtu.be/pYNUrNeKF2s?t=557)

-## Crash when not saving the level on prompt
+## Crash when not saving the Level on prompt

 This is an Unreal Engine bug which will hopefully be resolved in 5.1 - see also [https://issues.unrealengine.com/issue/UE-143891](https://issues.unrealengine.com/issue/UE-143891) - Right now the solution is to save the level when prompted.